MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 that varies depending on latency to broker, how fast the instances are at processing each file, the prefetch in use, etc...
 One has to experiment.

-Examining instance logs, if they seem to be waiting for messages for a long time, not actually doing any transfer, then one might have reached queue saturation.
+Examining instance logs, if they seem to be waiting for notification messages for a long time, not actually doing any transfer, then one might have reached queue saturation.
 This often happens at around 40 to 75 instances.
-Rabbitmq manages a single queue with a single CPU, and there is a limit to how many messages a queue can process in a given unit of time.
+Rabbitmq manages a single queue with a single CPU, and there is a limit to how many notification messages a queue can process in a given unit of time.

 If the queue becomes saturated, then we need to partition the subscriptions